loopstick/ArduinoTutorial/README.md

 We will cover how to install Arduino on your laptop; how to understand, modify, and write Arduino programs; how to connect sensors to Arduino and read them from a program; and how to connect actuators (LEDs, motors, speakers) and control them from a program.
 Other topics will be covered as interest dictates and time permits.

 #### Additional Resources
 Lady Ada's [Learn Arduino](https://learn.adafruit.com/ladyadas-learn-arduino-lesson-number-0?view=all) lessons are great.
-The [tour](https://learn.adafruit.com/ladyadas-learn-arduino-lesson-number-0?view=all#take-a-tour) of Arduino parts is particularly useful for understanding Arduino.
+The [tour](https://learn.adafruit.com/ladyadas-learn-arduino-lesson-number-0?view=all#take-a-tour) of Arduino architecture is particularly useful for understanding Arduino.

 #### Before the Workshop
 Please bring your laptop.
 Arduino runs on Windows, Mac OSX, and Linux.
 Please download the (free) Arduino software prior to the workshop from http://arduino.cc/en/Main/Software, and install as much as you can.
 Instructions at http://arduino.cc/en/Guide/HomePage